DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Experimental Setup

-DeepVigor+ is fully implemented using Python and the Pytorch library.
+DeepVigor+ is fully implemented using Python and the PyTorch library.
 The source code of DeepVigor+ is fully open-source in \url{https://github.com/mhahmadilivany/DeepVigor} as a tool to enable researchers and engineers to adopt it for the resilience analysis of DNNs.
 The user can obtain the VF for the CONV layers of a target CNN based on analyzing neurons or weights by determining it through some inputs.
-User can specify the following inputs for the analysis:
+The user can specify the following inputs for the analysis:

-\begin{itemize} \item Target pre-trained CNN: the tool loads the pre-trained set of weights. \item Dataset: the tool loads the validation data from the dataset. \item Analysis method: the tool performs resilience analysis for neurons (OFMaps) or filters (weights). \item Sampling method: the tool performs either complete analysis or stratified random sampling based on \textit{channel sampling ratio}. \item Channel sampling ratio: in the case of stratified random sampling, the channel sampling ratio should be specified. \end{itemize}
+\begin{itemize} \item model: The tool loads the pre-trained set of weights.
+By specifying the names of the model, it automatically loads the pretrained model.
+All the pretrained models from the open-source PyTorch CIFAR Models repository on GitHub\footnote{\url{https://github.com/chenyaofo/pytorch-cifar-models/tree/master}} and the PyTorch hub are integrated and supported within the tool. \item dataset: The tool loads the test data from the dataset.
+It supports CIFAR-10, CIFAR-100, and ImageNet datasets. \item batch-size: Specifies the batch-size of data to be analyzed by the tool. \item run-method: The tool performs resilience analysis for neurons (OFMaps) or filters (weights).
+The user specifies the analysis method: \begin{itemize} \item full-analysis-weight: Performs complete analysis on all weights of the CNN model, \item full-analysis-act: Performs complete analysis on all activations of the CNN model, \item sampling-analysis-weight: Performs sampling analysis on the logarithm number of weights per randomly selected channel based on \textit{channel sampling ratio}, \item sampling-analysis-act: Performs sampling analysis on the logarithm number of activations per randomly selected channel based on \textit{channel sampling ratio}, \end{itemize} \item Channel-sampling-ratio: In the case of \textit{sampling analysis}, this parameter specifies the percentage of the random channels in each CONV layer to be analyzed. \end{itemize}

-With the determined inputs, the tool performs the analysis and outputs the Layer Vulnerability Factor (LVF) for each layer and the Model Vulnerability Factor (MVF) for the entire CNN model.
+With the determined inputs, the tool performs the analysis based on the presented method in Section {\ref{sec:method}} and outputs the Layer Vulnerability Factor (LVF) for each layer.
+The tool creates an individual directory for a pretrained model.
+In the directory, the tool creates a \textit{log} file and names it based on the specified \textit{model}, \textit{dataset}, \textit{run-mode}, and \textit{channel-sampling-ratio}, and saves the obtained VF results.
+Therefore, the Model Vulnerability Factor (MVF) for the entire CNN model can be calculated based on VF for activations and weights.
 In the paper, we perform the DeepVigor+ analysis on one batch of 100 images in the test set.
-Note, that all experiments consider 32-bit floating-point data representation.
+Note that all experiments consider 32-bit floating-point data representation.